Arthritis and Joint Pain: What You Should Know

 While there is no cure for fibromyalgia, many people find relief through a combination of professional care, lifestyle adjustments, and self-management strategies.

-At Dr. Dinesh’s clinic, we take a structured, non-invasive approach that may include:
+We take a structured, non-invasive approach that may include:

 1. Accurate Assessment & Diagnosis – to rule out other causes and confirm the condition.